 Over towards the northeast corner is a Greggs, one of the UK’s leading bakery chains.
 This is open during normal hours in the week and closes early at the weekend.
 It is not however open in the build-up to, during, or after a game at Pride Park Stadium.

-The DCFC Megastore is next door, and much like the Smith Cooper North Stand there are advertising boards positioned above it.
+The DCFC Megastore is next door, and much like the North Stand there are advertising boards positioned above it.

-Continuing round in a clockwise direction brings you to the East Stand, known for sponsorship reasons as the MarathonBet East Stand.
+Continuing round in a clockwise direction brings you to the East Stand.

-It is a near exact replica of the adjacent Smith Cooper North Stand.
+It is a near exact replica of the adjacent North Stand.
 The main difference comes with what can be found out beyond the stand itself.